 23. Buzzfeed

 BuzzFeed is an industry-leading internet media, news, and entertainment company that has brought new trends to digital journalism.
-John Peretti founded the company in New York in 2006 with a platform focused on viral content, including articles, lists, videos, and quizzes.
+John Peretti founded the platform in New York in 2006, focusing on viral content like articles, lists, videos, and quizzes.

 BuzzFeed exploded over its first few years and now hosts several brands, including Nifty, Goodful, As/Is, and Tasty.
 By 2018, BuzzFeed Video’s YouTube channel had generated more than 13.8 billion views and 17.2 million subscribers.